 - Achieving the Level 1 Certification in Culinary Medicine will result in the awarding of a digital badge (micro-credential) issued by The University of Montana College of Health.
 This micro-credential is issued through Credly, and available for review by potential employers or other interested parties.

-Completion of all three segments (each segment requires forum discussion participation and passing an end of segment quiz) enables an opportunity to take a final exam.
-Successful passing of the course (passing each segment and the final exam) will result in the awarding of a Level 1 Certification in Culinary Medicine (micro-accreditation or micro-credential).
+Completion of all three segments (each segment requires forum discussion participation and passing an end-of-segment quiz) enables an opportunity to take a final exam.
+Successful passing of the course (passing each segment and the final exam) will award a Level 1 Certification in Culinary Medicine (micro-accreditation or micro-credential).

 Micro-credentials confirm that an individual has achieved specific skills and competencies in a given area of academia or professional development.
 They differ from traditional degrees and certificates as they can be completed in short amounts of time, have a specified focus, and afford learners increased flexibility in attaining learning outcomes.
 The University of Montana is a member of The National Council for State Authorization Reciprocity Agreement (NC-SARA), a national initiative that maintains compliance standards with state regulatory agencies.